 Opportunities to make money with a cleaning franchise are widely available for the simple reason that there is always a need for cleaning services.
 Cleaning franchises can be a great opportunity for people looking for a low-cost business that they may run from their homes.

 Be sure a cleaning business is for you.
-This type of franchise can allow you to buy a lucrative business that may not require prior experience.
-Many cleaning franchises can be run part time and out of your home.
+This type of franchise can be a lucrative business that may not require prior experience.
+Many cleaning franchises may be run part-time and out of your home.
 A few require that you open a business office.

 Research available opportunities.
-First review articles on Entreprenuer.com, it tends to have more objective reviews.
-Check out other web sites but bear in mind that on many sites, franchises pay to be listed so the information may not be objective.
+Review articles on Entreprenuer.com, which tends to offer more objective reviews.
+Check out other websites, being alert for advertorials.
 Look for answers to the following questions:

 Write up a business plan that covers your investment, staffing, and record keeping for the franchise you are thinking of buying.